 You are obligated to repay your loans even in the event that you do not complete your program of study or do not complete the program within the regular time for program completion, are unable to obtain employment or dissatisfied with the school or education received.

-You may be eligible to reduce your taxable income by up to $2500 for interest paid during the tax year on your student loans.
+You may be eligible to reduce your taxable income for interest paid during the tax year on your student loans.
 To determine your eligibility you should consult a qualified tax adviser or the Internal Revenue Serve on the Web at http://www.irs.gov/, or by calling (800) 829-1040.

-You can access your loan debt with your Federal PIN at http://www.nslds.ed.gov/ or contact your loan provider.
+You can access your loan debt with your FSA Username and password at http://www.nslds.ed.gov/ or contact your loan provider.

-If you have any questions regarding the exit counseling session or your borrower rights and responsibilities for the loan terms and conditions, please contact our office at email@example.com or:
+If you have any questions regarding the exit counseling session or your borrower rights and responsibilities for the loan terms and conditions, please contact our office at:

 Financial Aid Office